LMM095/di-workshop-03-functions/README.md

 Replace `rect(5, 30, 70, 70)` with `square(5, 30, 70)` and run your code.

 **What’s going on here?
 What might `x, y, size` mean?**
+The x and y represent the coordinates of the square function, and size represents the length/width of the produced square

 **Add a comment above your function saying what the inputs and outputs of your function are (name, description, data type) and what your functions does.** You should add a comment like this to every function you write.

 Let’s create some more functions - one for drawing the roof of the house, and another for drawing the entire house.

-C**reate functions using the code below as a starting point.** Your house function should only use the square and roof functions that we defined.
+**Create functions using the code below as a starting point.**
+Your house function should only use the square and roof functions that we defined.

 ```js
 function roof(x, y) {